browserengineering/book/book/animations.md

 sure to apply the same treatment to `tab_surface` (with different width and height arguments).

-[^color-space]: For example, a different color space that is required for GPU mode.
+[^color-space]: Example detail: a different color space is required for GPU mode.

 Thanks to SDL's and Skia's thorough support for GPU rendering, that